The Jewish Sabbath

 The mark of the beast

-Many in the Seventh Day Adventist denomination have been told that if they worship on Sunday, they will be following the ‘mark of the beast’ which is mentioned in Revelation chapter thirteen, however, a close look at this chapter reveals that it is not concerned with the day on which we worship.
+Many in the Seventh Day Adventist denomination (particularly in the early days of the movement) were told that if they worship on Sunday, they will be following the ‘mark of the beast’ which is mentioned in Revelation chapter thirteen, however, a close look at this chapter reveals that it is not concerned with the day on which we worship.
 It is about a determined effort to get people to worship ‘the beast’.
 People who refuse to receive a special ‘mark’ will not be able to buy or sell goods.